 Under the regency of King Henry III backed by Templar protection, the Magna Carta was formally entered into the body of statutory law of England, as of 1225 AD.
 This made the charter a core part of the most basic principles of jurisprudence, deeply embedded in the English Common Law, which has been the cornerstone of most national legal systems throughout Europe and most of the world.
 In fact, American colonial Courts considered Magna Carta to be the chief embodiment of Common Law in and of itself.

-Foundation of Human Rights – Many principles derived from its original provisions have been codified into modern United Nations conventions on human rights, which comprise the fundamental body of international law which is binding upon all countries.
-The modern Universal Declaration of Human Rights of 1948 under the United Nations is based upon 18th century models for Bills of Rights, which were derived from the core principles of the Magna Carta.
+Foundation of Human Rights – Many principles derived from the original provisions of the Magna Carta have been codified into the modern framework of conventions on Human Rights, which comprise the fundamental body of international law which is binding upon all countries.
+The modern Universal Declaration of Human Rights of 1948 is based upon 18th century models for Bills of Rights, which were derived from the core principles of the Magna Carta.

-One major predecessor to the institution of representative Parliament, as an early medieval form of democracy, is the Grand Mastery of the Knights Templar, since the foundation of the Order of the Temple of Solomon in 1118 AD.
-The very concept of a Grand Mastery is that governance is not left to the Grand Master alone, but is balanced by a council of nobles, who in turn represent the general population of all Knights and Dames of the Order.
-The Grand Mastery has always been based upon the Arthurian “round table” principle, where all members are ensured full and equal participation in governance.
+As evidenced by the Temple Rule of 1129 AD, the very concept of the Grand Mastery is that governance is not left to the Grand Master alone, but is balanced by a Council of Nobles, who in turn represent the general population of all Knights and Dames of the Order (Rules 206-207) .
+The Grand Mastery has always been based upon Arthurian “Round Table” principles (Rules 18, 34, 46, 393, 412) , where all members are ensured full and equal participation in governance by parliamentary representation.

-The most famous provision of the Magna Carta is Article 29 of the 1297 AD version (originally “Clause 39” of the 1215 AD version), which established the most fundamental doctrines in jurisprudence of the right to private property, the right to a trial without delay (the basis for habeas corpus), the right to trial by one’s peers (the basis for a jury trial), and thus the absolute right of all citizens to due process of law, free from arbitrary fiat of the government.
+Foundation of Modern Constitutional Rights – The most famous provision of the Magna Carta is “Article 29” of the 1297 AD version (originally “Clause 39” of the 1215 AD version), which established the most fundamental doctrines in jurisprudence of the right to private property, the right to a trial without delay (the basis for habeas corpus), the right to trial by one’s peers (the basis for a jury trial), and thus the absolute right of all citizens to due process of law, free from arbitrary interference by the government.